Gear Review: Topo Designs Klettersack Backpack

 The Klettersack's "flaws" are mostly side effects of the bag's minimalist design and its roots as a simple climbing bag.
 In our field tests, we didn't find anything that was a dealbreaker, but did note design aspects that users may want to consider before purchasing the Klettersack.

-But if you're looking for a simple, rugged outdoor bag that makes a bold statement, the Klettersack is an impressive and practical option.
+If you're looking for a simple, rugged outdoor bag that makes a bold statement, the Klettersack is an impressive and practical option.
 It's inspired by vintage design, but at the end of the day, the name of this pack's game is utility.

 The comfortable design, craftsmanship and functionality of the pack are exceptional, and you'd be hard-pressed to find a USA-made backpack that offers the same level of overdone quality in this size and price range.